alexsmirnov/obsidian-second-brain-mcp/README.md

-# MCP Python server to use with continue.dev
+# Model Context Protocol ( MCP ) Python server to use with continue.dev
 MCP server that exposes a customizable prompt templates, resources, and tools It uses FastMCP to run as server application.